IBM/cloud-native-starter-security-workshop/workshop/additional/additional.md

 * **Solution**:

-Just ensure that you are logged on to the IBM Cloud workshop account.
+Just make sure you are signed in to the IBM Cloud Workshop account.
+To ensure this, just reload the tab on your browser and check the account.
+Then if you use the correct account it should work.

 ![](../images/cluster-ibmaccount.png)